Retirement is the time to enjoy the fruits of many years of laboring away at a job.

 When your income is low, so is your capital gains tax rate.
 In fact, it’s positively subterranean.

 You will not pay any capital gains taxes on investment gains held for more than one year if your income falls below certain levels.
-If your income is a little higher, you may pay a rate of 15% or 20%.
+If your income is a little higher, you may pay a rate of 15% or 20% in most cases.

 4. Delay claiming Social Security

-It hardly seems fair — after years of paying extra taxes that contribute to the Social Security benefits of your fellow citizens, it’s possible you could be taxed on your own Social Security benefits in retirement if you earn too much of what the Social Security Administration calls your “combined income.”
+It hardly seems fair: After years of paying extra taxes that contribute to the Social Security benefits of your fellow citizens, it’s possible you could be taxed on your own Social Security benefits in retirement.
+That’s what happens if you earn too much of what the Social Security Administration calls your “combined income.”

 There are several ways to avoid this fate, but perhaps the easiest is to simply delay claiming your Social Security benefits.
-In fact, if you wait until you are 70, you can significantly boost the size of your monthly Social Security payment as well, as the benefits increase each year you delay.
+In fact, if you wait until you are 70, you can significantly boost the size of your monthly Social Security payment as well since the benefits increase each year you delay up to that age.

 However, before you deploy this strategy, know that it doesn’t always make sense.
 Money Talks News founder Stacy Johnson breaks down the pros and cons in “Should We Take Social Security at 62, 66 or 70?”

 Another common-sense way to lower your tax bill is simply to keep your expenses down.
-It’s true that once you turn 72, you will be forced to make minimum required distributions from most types of retirement accounts.
-But you are only required by law to withdraw that minimum — and not a dime more.
+It’s true that once you turn 72, you will be forced to make minimum required distributions from traditional retirement accounts.
+But you are only required by law to withdraw that minimum and not a dime more.

 However, if you spend too much in retirement, you may be forced to dip more deeply into those accounts.
 That could push up your tax bill.

-So, if you’ve spent years being smart with your money, don’t turn dumb now that the ballgame has entered the late innings.
-Stay the frugal course, and reap the tax benefits.
+So if you’ve spent years being smart with your money, don’t turn dumb now that the ballgame has entered the late innings.
+Stay the frugal course, and you will reap the tax benefits.